 To him.
 You find it hard to watch him play

-And in this third stanza, she says that when your children will grow older, you will find out how they learnt to gloat on Belsen and on tortures.
+And in this third stanza, she says that when your children will grow older, you will find out how they learned to gloat on Belsen and on tortures.
 The things that you tried to keep away from them are now close to them, and they are automatically getting involved in them.

 Let me tell you here that Jennings, instead of worrying about the composition of an elegant and sophisticated poem full of colorful imagery, she here tries to change the attention and concentration of her readers towards the torture and Belsen (Belsen concentration camp), the camps of Nazi Germany used during World War II.
-These camps were notorious for their cruelty, horrible consequences and contemptable conditions for the prisoners.
+These camps were notorious for their cruelty, horrible consequences, and contemptible conditions for the prisoners.

-So, though the parents do try to protect their child/children from learning about and familiarizing with the evils in society, they get to learn it with the passage of time.
+So, though the parents do try to protect their child/children from learning about and familiarizing themselves with the evils in society, they get to learn it with the passage of time.
 In actuality, all your protective measures and learning go waste when they step out from their own internal world to the external world.

 With thoughts like these, and find it harder still